 Air flow meters are used in a variety of industries.
 Some of their applications include:

 - Air meters are used in many industries to achieve proper ratio of fuel to compressed air which in turn leads to efficient ignition, and hence maximum flame.

-- Air meters are used as safety devices in hazardous environments like that of mining and nuclear reactors, in which people are subjective to heavy risks.
+- Air meters are used as safety devices in hazardous environments such as mining and nuclear reactors, in which people are subjective to heavy risks.

-- Air flow meters when used as a component in automobiles, ensure that proper amount of air enters into their internal combustion engine.
+- Air flow meters when used as a component in automobiles, ensuring that the proper amount of air enters into the internal combustion engine.

-- Ventilation installations also use air flow meters so as to monitor the air which flows through them.
+- Ventilation installations also use air flow meters to monitor the air which flows through them.